rwynn/monstache-site/src/config.md

 processes in a cluster will sync changes.
 The other processes will be in a paused state.
 If the process which is syncing changes goes down for some reason one of the processes in paused state will take control and start syncing.
 See the section [high availability](/advanced#high-availability) for more information.

+## filter

+[] array of TOML table (default nil)

+When filter is given monstache will pass the mongodb document from an insert or update operation into the filter function immediately after it is read from the oplog.
+Return true from the function to continue processing the document or false to completely ignore the document.
+See the section [Middleware](/advanced#middleware) for more information.

+!!! note ""

+	#### namespace

+	string (default "")

+	The MongoDB namespace, db.collection, to apply the script to

+	#### script

+	string (default "")

+	An inline script.
+You can use TOML multiline syntax here

+	#### path

+	string (default "")

+	The file path to load a script from.
+Use this or an inline script but not both.
+Can be a path relative to the directory monstache is executed from or an absolute path.

 ## script

 [] array of TOML table (default nil)